OpenMS/pyopenms-docs/docs/source/glossary.rst

         Stands for isobaric tags for relative and absolute quantitation.

     TMT
-        Tandem Mass Tag (TMT) is a :term:`MS` based system designed to identify and quantify proteins in different samples.
+        Tandem Mass Tag (TMT) is a MS based system designed to identify and quantify proteins in different samples.

     SRM
-        Selected reaction monitoring is a :term:`MS` technique for small molecule analysis.
+        Selected reaction monitoring is a MS technique for small molecule analysis.

     SWATH
         Stands for sequential acquisition of all theoretical fragment ion spectra.